mpresill/VBS_unitarity/workflow.md

 ```

+Line 2 establishes the process (each particle has a code defined in the model, e.g ```V[3]``` is associated to W bosons).
+In lines 3-4 Feynman Diagrams are generated and can be displayed with the command ```Print```.
+In line 5 a specific diagram is extracted; in fact each diagram is calculated separately to ensure faster calculations.
+For the same reason the condition in line 6 is imposed, in which it is required to carry out less elaborate simplifications during the calculation.
+This significantly reduces the run time.

 # MC simulation
 step 1: after producing gridpack in the ```genproductions/bin/Madgraph5_aMCatNLO``` or if you already have the gridpack you can copy it in this directory.